Divine miraclesprophets of godquran

 6. Prophet Salih and the She-Camel

-Prophet Salih was sent to the people of Thamud, who were arrogant and carved magnificent homes from mountains.
-When they demanded a miracle as proof, Salih presented them with a divine sign.
+Prophet Salih was sent to the people of Thamud and presented them with a divine sign in the form of a miraculous she-camel.

 7. Prophet Muhammad Splitting the Moon Miracle

 These 7 astonishing miracles of the prophets in the Quran serve as powerful reminders of divine intervention throughout history.
 They are not mere anecdotes but foundational narratives that teach lessons about faith, obedience, resilience, and the omnipotence of Allah.
-Reflecting on these miracles of the Quran strengthens belief and encourages deeper contemplation of the universe and our place within it.
-They stand as enduring proofs of the truth brought by the prophets in Quran, prompting all who learn of them to truly think and ponder.
+Reflecting on these miracles strengthens belief and encourages deeper contemplation of the universe and humanity’s purpose.

 Q&A